petehouston/udemy-crawler/README.md

 $ npm i -g udemy-crawler
 ```

-or if you want to import in a project.
+or if you want to import in a project (install it locally):

 ```
-$ npm i udemy-crawler
+$ npm i udemy-crawler -S
 ```

-You also will probably have to install rollup globally to run tests and to build the app (npm run build):
+In case you'll change `./src/crawler.es.js`, you will also need to install rollup (globally), to run tests and to build/compile the app (`npm run build`; see package.json for other scripts):

 ```
 npm install --global rollup